 Why did you choose Oregon Tech?

-What do you like most about your major?
+What do you like most about your program?

 What are you passionate about changing within this particular field and why?

 Math has such a bad connotation among people.
 While it can definitely be frustrating at times, it also answers the world’s most asked questions.
 If I could change anything in the math field, it would be how people view math.
 I hope to show others that math can be an eloquent solution, rather than a last resort, to everyday questions, as well as questions that have yet to be answered.